henryamos/borla2earn./README.md

 ## Problem

 Ghana has an issue with waste management and its disposal.
-The sad thing about this is, even the capital of the country is also affected by this problem.
+The sad thing about this is, that even the capital of the country is also affected by this problem.

 ## What We Do
 Harnessing blockchain's power, we've designed a dynamic solution that incentivizes responsible waste disposal.
 By simply bringing your bottles, plastics, and more to us, you're not only contributing to a cleaner environment but also earning valuable tokens in return.